sivaelid/KiCAD/README.md

- This respository is for KiCad symbols that I have designed and used
+ This respository is for KiCad symbols that I have designed and used.